alliemeetsfungi/QIIME2_Help/README.md

 ```
 srun -p shared --mem=100G -c 4 -t 06:00:00 --pty /bin/bash
 ```
 <br><ins>Stay on you home directory for Qiime2 installation</ins>
 <br>Load anaconda module (this is already installed on the HPC for all users)
 ```
 module load lang/Anaconda3/2024.02-1
 ```

-<br>Install Qiime2
+Install Qiime2
 ```
 conda env create -n qiime2 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml
 ```
-<br>NOTE: line after -n is what the environment will be named, in the code below it is "qiime2" but could be anything!
+NOTE: line after -n is what the environment will be named, in the code below it is "qiime2" but could be anything!
 You will use this name to activate Qiime2 on the HPC, so take note of whatever you name it.
 <br><br>Check conda environments to make sure it installed correctly by looking for what you named your Qiime2 package during installation.
 ```
 conda info - e